Ecommerce personalization: Strategies + examples for 2025

 Similarly, you can reach your customers through personalized and contextual web push notifications when they aren’t browsing your website.
 These notifications can be viewed across desktops, laptops, tablets, and smartphones.

-Web messages that often appear when the user is about to leave your website can also be personalized to recommend relevant products and offer special discount coupon codes at the right time.
+Web messages on in-app messages that often appear when the user is about to leave your website can also be personalized to recommend relevant products and offer special discount coupon codes at the right time.

 Similarly, personalized in-app messages can be leveraged to engage real-time app users.
 This personalization relies on the user’s attributes, preferences, and actions.